 A. Purpose

-The purpose of the League Championship is to determine an overall-season league champion from among the top teams in the various divisions in the league, and to award trophies to the very best teams in this group
+The purpose of the League Championship Tournaments are to determine an overall-season champion from within each class of team (A-Teams separately from B-Teams) and to award trophies to the top teams in each class.

 B. Overview